Board of Trustees

-The MAEOE Board of Directors Emeritus position is a designation of honor that represents the lifetime achievement and dedicated service provided to the organization.
+The MAEOE Board of Trustees Emeritus position is a designation of honor that represents the lifetime achievement and dedicated service provided to the organization.
 An individual should meet at least two of the following qualifications: 1.
-Served three terms on the MAEOE Board of Directors 2.
+Served three terms on the MAEOE Board of Trustees 2.
 Served two terms on the MAEOE Executive Staff 3.
 Served as a MAEOE Officer.

 Elena is EE Specialist for NAAEE, where she works on EE Capacity initiatives, including building state capacity, Guidelines for Community Engagement, and Community Climate Change.
 Prior to coming to NAAEE, Elena was the Program Manager for National Geographic’s Chesapeake Bay FieldScope program and the co-lead staff for Maryland’s Partnership for Children in Nature at Maryland DNR.
 With a B.S. in Natural Resource Management (Environmental Education concentration) from the University of Michigan, Elena has had the privilege of working with Dr. Bill Stapp, who has profoundly influenced her life and career.
 Additionally, she has a M.A. in Science Education from the University of Michigan and a M.S. in Environmental Science from Johns Hopkins University.
 Prior to working at National Geographic, Elena worked at the Maryland Department of Natural Resources, Johns Hopkins University, and the University of Michigan.
 In her spare time, Elena enjoys hula dancing and traveling.

 Carroll County Outdoor School, Retired